hackin/ab.rb/README.md

-# abter - a simple, open source autobuyer written in Ruby
+# ab.rb - a simple autobuyer written in Ruby

 ## Installation